- What is a codec? What is a format?

 What output formats do you encode to?

-H.264 is currently the highest quality video codec available, which means that it can usually look better at the same file size, or the same at smaller file sizes, than other codecs.
+H.264 is currently the highest quality video codec available that is generally supported by all browsers and platforms, which means that it can usually look better at the same file size, or the same at smaller file sizes, than other codecs.
 It's also widely deployed, and most web browsers can play it (either natively, or via a Flash plugin), and so can many mobile devices, like the iPhone and Android.
 But there are licensing issues to consider.

 Theora is a free and open video codec with no licensing issues.
 It is natively playable in many browsers, including Firefox, Chrome, and Safari.
 But compression is a bit worse than H.264.